bttv-android/bttv/README.md

  - Split Chat

 ## Known issues
- - Amazon Video Watch Parties require the Twitch App to be installed on the device
+ - Amazon Video Watch Parties require the Twitch App to be installed on the device and the optional step in the install instructions below
  - Animated Emotes occasionally glitch on some devices

 # Install